 About Provost Vicki Leigh Colvin

-As Brown’s chief academic officer, the provost is responsible for all academic programmatic and budgetary functions within the College, the Graduate School, the School of Medicine and the School of Engineering, as well as the libraries, research institutes, and centers.
-He supervises the Deans and academic Vice Presidents, oversees admission and information systems, and is the principle deputy to President Christina Paxson.
+As Brown’s chief academic officer, the provost is responsible for all academic programmatic and budgetary functions within the College, the Graduate School, the School of Medicine, the School of Public Health, and the School of Engineering, as well as the libraries, research institutes, and centers.
+She supervises the Deans and academic Vice Presidents, oversees admission and information systems, and is the principle deputy to President Christina Paxson.
 The Provost provides daily management of the institution and directs overall strategic planning.

 A graduate of Stanford University (chemistry and physics, 1988), Colvin earned her doctorate at the University of California–Berkeley (chemistry, 1994).